Activists dump fake coal outside Lloyd's of London in fossil fuel protest | Headlines

 Activists dump fake coal outside Lloyd's of London in fossil fuel protest

-Lloyd's, the world's leading insurance and reinsurance marketplace, could not be reached for immediate comment.
+"We are actively involved in constructive engagement on the issue of climate change and continue to explore the ways in which Lloyd’s can support a responsible transition," a Lloyd’s spokesman said.
 Some major Lloyd's insurers have ruled out insuring the Carmichael mine, from which Adani plans to start producing 10 million tonnes of coal per year from 2021.

 Lloyd's has asked members to stop providing new insurance cover for thermal coal, oil sands, or new Arctic energy exploration from Jan.
 1, 2022, with a target of 2030 to phase out the renewal of existing cover.
-Extinction Rebellion wants to prompt a wider revolt against the political, economic and social structures of the modern world to avert the worst scenarios of devastation outlined by scientists studying climate change.
+Extinction Rebellion wants to prompt a wider revolt against the world's political, economic and social structures to avert the worst scenarios of devastation outlined by scientists studying climate change.

 Activists from the group smashed the window frontage of HSBC's headquarters in Canary Wharf on Thursday and two weeks ago shattered windows at Barclays.
 On Thursday, the United States and other major industrialised countries hiked their targets for slashing greenhouse gas emissions at an Earth Day global climate summit hosted by President Joe Biden.